bohendo/blog-content/crypto/flash-loan.md

 Does that mean Ethereum markets are too dangerous to interact with and destined to fail?
 Not so fast.

 There were a couple problems exploited during this attack, most notably: a bug in the bZk market's code.
 A sanity check in the bZk code should have prevented the 5x leveraged position from being opened amidst drastic price changes that caused the debt to grow way past how much collateral was present.
-This check was cleverly avoided by the attacker but new code will be deployed that won't be so easy to trick.
+This check was cleverly avoided by the attacker but new code will be deployed that won't be so easy to trick into entering unprofitable positions.

 In general, market makers like bZk will treat illiquid markets (eg the ETH:wBTC market) with much more caution & be extremely careful if/when they're enabled for trading.
 Additionally, it's known to be bad practice to derive mission-critical prices directly from markets which are vulnerable to manipulation but this event provides a sharp example of what might happen to those who get sloppy.